HL7/FHIR-ONC-Meds/pages/_includes/guidance.md

 **Requirements**

-A MedicationStatement resource query **SHALL** be all that is required to access "all medications" and "all *active* medications" for a patient.
-The MedicationStatement **SHALL** include both patient reported medications and all medications directly derived from the system's orders.
+1. A MedicationStatement resource query **SHALL** be all that is required to access "all medications" and "all *active* medications" for a patient:
+1. The MedicationStatement **SHALL** include all medications directly derived from the system's orders.
 For medications directly derived from the system's orders:
   - The `MedicationStatement.derivedFrom` element **SHALL** reference the systems MedicationRequest resource for that order.
+        - For more information about the dosage etc., the client **MAY** need to query the MedicationRequest resource directly using the `derivedFrom` reference.
   - Only MedicationRequest resources with an `intent` of ‘order’ and any status in `status` will be accessible through MedicationStatement ( i.e., MedicationStatement will not be derived from an order-instance, draft or proposed order).
   - Additional information **MAY** be added (e.g., whether the medication was taken).
 When this is the case, the `MedicationStatement.informationSource`	**SHALL** reference the individual providing the additional information.
   - The `MedicationStatement.effectiveDate` or `effectivePeriod` **SHOULD** be derived from an actual date if available.
 For example, if the medication was administered during a patient visit.
 If the actual administration date(s) are unknown the orders authoring date **MAY** be used as an approximate date.
-However, in this case, the `.taken` element in this case **SHOULD** be `unk`, Unknown.
+However, in this case, the `.taken` element **SHOULD** be `unk`, Unknown.
-   - For more information about the dosage etc., the client **MAY** need to query the MedicationRequest resource directly using the `derivedFrom` reference.

-The 'context' element **SHOULD** be supported to enable querying for medications administered during an encounter.
+1. The 'context' element **SHOULD** be supported to enable querying for medications administered during an encounter.
 Searching by context (i.e., for a given inpatient encounter) will return all medications ordered during that encounter, which can include both medications administered in hospital as well as prescribed or discharge medications which are intended to be taken at home.
-The `category` and `context`  elements **MAY** be used together to get the intersection of medications for a given encounter (i.e., the context) that were administered during as an inpatient (i.e., the category).
+1. The `category` and `context`  elements **MAY** be used together to get the intersection of medications for a given encounter (i.e., the context) that were administered during as an inpatient (i.e., the category).

 **Deduplication of Data**